balazshevesi/clothing-webshop/README.md

 ---

+- [x] Build filter/browse section of the website
 - [x] Fix weird (race condition?) bug with cart state syncing (probably caused by incorrect implementation of debouncing, would probably be fixed by removing debouncing entierly)
 - [x] Build search functionality? (dunno how, but i'll find out)
 - [x] FIX BUG where the backend tries to send commands to the database, even though the connection is closed (kinda fixed maybe??)